Benjol/SE-AutoReviewComments/README.md

 ## Update info

-(See comments and answers below for details)
+(See comments and answers below for details) **V1.3.3.4** - Use protocol-relative URLs to support using Stack Exchange sites over HTTPS

 **V1.3.3.3** - Hotfix release to adjust for change in Stack Exchange site code that broke this script.